Who is Satoshi Nakamoto really? Clues, candidates and curiosities

 We don’t know their real name, but they are absurdly the most renowned person in the crypto world: who is Satoshi Nakamoto, the creator of Bitcoin, and what is their net worth?
 On 31 October 2008, on the crypto enthusiast website metzdowd.com, they shared the whitepaper of their cryptocurrency: ‘A Peer-to-Peer Electronic Cash System’.
 This paper presents the philosophy and functioning of a decentralised digital currency, exchanged without the need for intermediaries (Peer-to-Peer), whose transactions are stored in a shared ledger (the blockchain), so as to prove the ownership of the coins and prevent attempts at ‘double spending’.

-On 3 January 2009, the project came to fruition: Satoshi Nakamoto themselves created the genesis block of Bitcoin, inserting a message as a warning.
+The project came to fruition on 3 January 2009: Satoshi Nakamoto created Bitcoin’s genesis block, inserting a message as a warning.

 “The Times 3 January 2009 Chancellor on brink of second bailout for banks”